Global Railway Alliance for Suicide Prevention (GRASP)

-The Federal Railroad Administration (FRA) worked with the U.S. Department of Transportation’s Volpe Center and the Association of American Railroads (AAR) to convene a group of international experts who specialize in suicide prevention on the rail system.
-This group, known as the Global Railway Alliance for Suicide Prevention (GRASP), has met at least twice per year since 2013 to share best practices and research.
+In 2013 FRA worked with the U.S. DOT Volpe Center and the Association of American Railroads (AAR) to convene a group of international experts who specialize in suicide prevention on the rail system.
+This group, known as the Global Railway Alliance for Suicide Prevention (GRASP), has met annually to share good practices and recent research.

-If your organization is interested in participating in GRASP, please reach out to Scott Gabree at Volpe.
+If your organization is interested in participating in GRASP, please reach out to Danielle Hiltunen.

-The GRASP working group will continue to meet and share recent findings and best practices.
-GRASP membership continues to expand as industry representatives and researchers discover the group, and as members reach out to others who are advancing rail suicide mitigation strategies.
+GRASP membership expands as industry representatives and researchers discover the group and as members reach out to others who are advancing rail suicide mitigation strategies.
+GRASP leaders maintain a close relationship with other international working groups, such as TreSP-Network, to ensure the two groups complement one another.

 - American Short Line and Regional Railroad Association (United States)